 - Affably Evil: Closer to affably amoral, actually.

-- Ancient Astronaut: Helped the Ancient Britons build Stonehenge and talked with Leonardo da Vinci about flying machines.
+- Ancient Astronauts: Helped the Ancient Britons build Stonehenge and talked with Leonardo da Vinci about flying machines.

 - Butt Monkey: Treated like crap onscreen by Mavic Chen, the Daleks and the Doctor.
 (The Doctor probably treated him worse of all.)
 In No Future by Paul Cornell, abused and turned on by a pissed-off goddess.